robin-raymond/zax.io/type-definition.md

 ### Trivial type definitions

 Trivial types contain basic types such as booleans, integers, and floats, raw pointers and other trivial types.
-Trivial types can be cloned with a memory copy of the member contents.
+Trivial types can be cloned with a memory copy of a `type`'s instance.

 ````zax
 :: import Module.System.Types